PW999/home-assistant-config/README.md

 # home-assistant-config
 This is the home-assistant configuration which I'm using in my little appartment.

+More documentation and automation will follow soon, but first I need to clean up and improve the manageability of my setup.

 # Hardware
 This is a very short list of the hardware I'm using: